-Reviews of brain supplements are always tricky since everyone experiences the benefits differently.
-For example, some people are sensitive enough to notice a 10% boost in focus, while others wouldn’t even notice a difference.
+For the most part, reviews of brain supplements are always tricky since everyone experiences the benefits differently.
+For example, some people are sensitive enough to notice a 10% boost in focus, while others would not even notice a difference.

 We were surprised to discover that the majority of Focus Factor reviews are overwhelmingly positive.
-On Amazon, the product has 70% 5-star reviews and 15% 4-star reviews, meaning 85% of people rate the product highly.
-The reviews on Focus Factor mention benefits such as improved memory, increased energy, and improved focus.
+On Amazon, the product has 70% 5-star reviews and 15% 4-star reviews, which means that 85% of people rate the product highly.
+The Focus Factor reviews mention benefits such as improved memory, increased energy, and improved focus.

-Overall, this supplement is considered to be safe.
-Side effects are minimal.
-The company has done a great job researching the product’s ingredients to ensure that there are not too many negative side effects.
+Overall, this supplement is considered to be safe and side effects are minimal.
+The company does a great job researching the ingredients to ensure that there are not too many negative side effects.

-While side effects are rare, they are not non-existent.
+While side effects are rare, they are possible.
 Potential side effects include nausea, vomiting, constipation, diarrhea, and irritability.

 If you know you are sensitive to any of the ingredients in this supplement, avoid taking it.